The Hangover Part III: Cast

+Additionally, director Todd Phillips reprises his role from the first film as Mr. Creepy.

 Production

 In May 2011, days before the release of The Hangover Part II, director Todd Phillips said that "there already are plans for a third film but no script or start date".
 About the possibility of The Hangover Part III, Phillips stated, "If we were to do a third one, if the audience, if the desire was there, I think we have a very clear idea where that would head.
 It's certainly not in the same template that you've seen these movies.
 The third would be very much a finale and an ending.
 The most I could say about it, what's in my head, and I haven't discussed it with these actors, is that it is not following that template but very much a new idea.
 As far as where it takes place, I said I'm very open."
 Also during May, Craig Mazin, who co-wrote The Hangover Part II, entered early talks to write the script for the third installment.

 In December 2011, Bradley Cooper appeared on The Graham Norton Show to promote The Hangover Part II DVD and Blu-ray release, where he stated he "hoped" that The Hangover Part III would start shooting in September 2012, and also stated that Todd Phillips was working on the script.
-In January 2012, it was reported that stars Bradley Cooper, Zach Galifianakis, and Ed Helms were nearing deals to reprise their roles in third installment with each receiving $15 million (against the backend) for their participation.
+In January 2012, it was reported that stars Bradley Cooper, Zach Galifianakis, and Ed Helms were nearing deals to reprise their roles in the third installment with each receiving $15 million (against the backend) for their participation.
 In February 2012, Mike Tyson stated that he would return in the third film, although he later told TMZ that "I have no idea what's going on.
 I'm not in this one."